Chart Color Schemes

 Cherrybrook is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch's projections for the suburb are based on ABS/Geoscience Australia projections released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by ABS data.
-Future population trends suggest lower quartile growth, with Cherrybrook expected to grow by 56 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 0.3% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, NSW State Government's SA2-level projections from 2022 with a base year of 2021 are applied.
+Growth rates by age group are used for all areas from 2032 to 2041.
+Future population trends indicate lower quartile growth for statistical areas.
+Cherrybrook (SA2) is projected to grow by 56 persons to 2041, reflecting a total decrease of 0.0% over the 17 years.

 Frequently Asked Questions - Population